 - For simple step-by-step processes in industrial automation, it is not required.
 I don’t foresee that we are going to develop PLC controllers which orchestrate simple assembly line machines with ML.
 At least as long as the logic resembles the simplicity of a cooking recipe.

 - When it comes to predictive data analytics things start to become different.
 Or with self-driving cars.
 These use cases don’t allow a full definition of rule-sets.
 Estimations are required, and this is where you’ll begin to need ML.

 ML is such a broad topic

 - transports a rudimentary understanding (basics)

 - links to a checklist in Application Security for Machine Learning

-- takes the route to introduce model verification and ML as part of development
+- takes the route to introduce model verification and ML as part of ML software development

 - remains focused on simplicity